rocjs/roc/docs/Configuration.md

 ```

 __`roc`__
-Will be merged with the values already present directly on the Roc object with the values from the init function overwriting.
+Will be shallow merged with the values already present directly on the Roc object.

 Supports specifying:
 - actions